Data Center Operations refer to the systems, processes, and workflows used to operate a data center facility. These operations include several areas:

 Let’s take a look at each pillar.

-The physical design aspects are critical to managing highly dependent data center operations.
+The physical data center components are critical to managing highly dependent data center operations.
 Some of the most efficient data centers are located at low-temperature geographic regions, safe and secure from natural and man-made disaster incidents, with ready access to utility and emergency services.

 The common physical elements of a data center include: